Belly (film)

 Belly is a 1998 American crime drama film written and directed by music video director Hype Williams, in his feature film directing debut.
-Filmed in New York City, the film stars rappers Nas and DMX in their film debut, alongside Taral Hicks, Method Man, and R&B singer T-Boz.
+Filmed in New York City, the film stars rappers Nas and DMX in their film debut, alongside Taral Hicks, Method Man, T-Boz and an uncredited cameo from Sean Paul and Mr. Vegas.

-A sequel, Belly 2: Millionaire Boyz Club, was released in 2006.
+The film received generally negative reviews from critics, who criticized the plot while praising the cinematography, and made $9.6 million on a $3 million budget.
+It remains the only film Williams ever directed.
+The film has since gained a cult following, namely for its visual presentation, cast and representation of hip-hop culture in the 1990s.

 Plot

-In 1999 Queens, New York City, young street criminals Tommy "Bunds" Brown and Sincere ("Sin"), along with associates Mark and Black, murder five people during a violent nightclub robbery.
+In 1999 Queens, New York City, young street criminals Tommy "Buns" Bundy and Sincere ("Sin"), along with associates Mark and Black, murder five people during a violent nightclub robbery.
 After celebrating with the gang, Sincere returns home to his girlfriend Tionne and infant daughter Kenya.

-The following morning, Tommy asks Sincere to help him sell a new form of heroin.
+The following morning and day, Tommy asks Sincere to help him sell a new form of heroin.
 Sincere, who has begun having second thoughts about his life of crime, reluctantly agrees.
-Tommy then visits Ox, a wealthy Jamaican drug lord, who agrees to obtain the heroin on the condition that Tommy repay him with a favor at a later date.
+Tommy then visits Ox, a wealthy Jamaican drug lord, who agrees to obtain the heroin on the condition that Tommy repay him with a very special favor at a later date.